alibaba/BeeHive/README.md

 BeeHive bases on Spring Service concept, although you can make and implement specific interfaces decoupling between modules , but can not avoid interface class dependencies.

-Why not use invoke and dynamic link library technology for decoupling interface , similar to Apache 's DSO way4?
+Why not use invoke and dynamic link library technology for decoupling interface , similar to Apache 's DSO way?

 Mainly on account of the difficulty and cost of learning to achieve , and dynamic invocation interface parameters can not be able to check phase change problems at compile time , dynamic programming techniques require a higher threshold requirement.